Iain Matthews

-In a career spanning over fifty years he has featured on over 100 albums and in 2018 published an autobiography co-written with author and broadcaster Ian Clayton, "Thro’ My Eyes : A Memoir’’, about his life in the music industry.
+In a career spanning over fifty years, Matthews has featured on over 100 albums.
+In 2018 he published an autobiography co-written with author and broadcaster Ian Clayton, Thro' My Eyes: A Memoir, about his life in the music industry.

 Origins

 Matthews' family moved to Scunthorpe, Lincolnshire, when he was twelve years old.
-On leaving school at sixteen, he initially worked as an apprentice signwriter for a local painting and decorating firm.
-During the British pop music explosion of the mid-1960s, he sang with several local bands in Scunthorpe and then moved to London in the spring of 1965, taking a job in a Carnaby Street shoe shop, Ravel.
-In 1966 he formed a trio, The Pyramid (later just Pyramid), a short-lived English surf music band, with Al Jackson and Steve Hiett (born 1940, died 2018), who later became a world-renowned fashion photographer.
-The Pyramid released one single, "Summer of Last Year" in January 1967, on Deram Records.
+After leaving school at sixteen he worked as an apprentice signwriter for a local painting and decorating firm.
+During the British pop music explosion of the mid-1960s he sang with local bands in Scunthorpe.
+He moved to London in the spring of 1965 and took a job in a Carnaby Street shoe shop, Ravel.
+In 1966 he formed a trio, The Pyramid (later just 'Pyramid'), a short-lived English surf music band, with Al Jackson and Steve Hiett (born 1940, died 2018).
+Hiett later became a world-renowned fashion photographer.
+The Pyramid released one single, "Summer of Last Year", in January 1967 on Deram Records.
 A remaining song, "Me About You," surfaced on Matthews' Orphans & Outcasts Volume 3 compilation album in 1999.

 Fairport Convention

-In the winter of 1967, Matthews was recruited by Ashley Hutchings as a male vocalist for Fairport Convention, where he sang with Judy Dyble on their self-titled first album Fairport Convention and then with Sandy Denny on What We Did On Our Holidays.
-During the recording of Unhalfbricking in 1969, as Fairport increasingly drew their material from a traditional British folk repertoire, Matthews found out he had not been invited to a recording session and, after a short discussion with producer Joe Boyd and Ashley Hutchings, left the band and departed on a musical direction of his own.
+In the winter of 1967 Matthews was recruited by Ashley Hutchings as a vocalist for Fairport Convention, where he sang with Judy Dyble on their self-titled first album Fairport Convention and with Sandy Denny on What We Did On Our Holidays.
+During the recording of Unhalfbricking in 1969, as Fairport increasingly drew their material from a traditional British folk repertoire, Matthews was not invited to a recording session.
+After a discussion with producer Joe Boyd and Hutchings, he left the band and departed on a musical direction of his own.